Skip to main content

 Conclusion

-Reflection is an underrated superpower in AI systems.
-It adds depth, resilience, and structure to what would otherwise be shallow, one-shot responses.
-And best of all: it's easy to implement.
+Reflection is an underrated capability in AI systems.
+It bolts on depth, resilience, and structure to what would otherwise be shallow, one-shot responses.
+And it’s easy to implement.

-If you're building LLM workflows, I'd encourage you to start simple - and build in reflection early.
-It won't just improve your outputs.
-It'll make your systems feel a lot more like thoughtful collaborators.
+If you’re building LLM workflows, start simple and wire in reflection early.
+It won’t just improve your outputs.
+It’ll make your systems feel a lot more like thoughtful collaborators.